Red Bull Racing is currently one of the top teams in Formula One. The team competes under the name Oracle Red Bull Racing.

 2009

-Red Bull Racing got their first ever victory in Formula 1 and first every pole position.
-Sebastian Vettel won his first ever race at the Chinese Grand Prix that year and secured Red Bull’s first win.
-The team did incredible well winning their first ever 1-2 also.
+Red Bull Racing won its first-ever Formula 1 race and took its first-ever pole position.
+Sebastian Vettel won his first-ever race at the Chinese Grand Prix that year, securing Red Bull’s first win.
+The team did incredibly well, also winning its first-ever 1-2.

 2010-2013

-From 2010 up to 2013, Oracles Red Bull Racing saw their greatest string of success in Formula 1.
-Not only did Red Bull win their first every Drivers’ Championship and Constructors Championship in 2010 but it led to four years of wins for the team.
-Sebastian Vettel won four consecutive Formula One World Drivers’ Championship titles for the Team during this time.
+From 2010 to 2013, Oracles Red Bull Racing saw their most incredible string of success in Formula 1.
+Not only did Red Bull win their first-ever Drivers’ Championship and Constructors Championship in 2010, but it led to four years of wins for the team.
+Sebastian Vettel won four consecutive Formula One World Drivers’ Championship titles for the team during this time.
 Red Bull Racing also won the Constructors’ Championship title during these glory years.
-Winning the Constructors was a huge achievement for Red Bull after only 5 years of competing in Formula One.
-Vettel also went down in history as being the youngest ever F1 World Champion, a title he still holds today.
+Winning the Constructors was a massive achievement for Red Bull after only 5 years of competing in Formula One.
+Vettel also went down in history as the youngest F1 World Champion, a title he still holds today.

 2016

-In 2016 Max Verstappen made his debut for the Oracle Red Bull Racing team.
-Racing his first ever race for Oracle Red Bull at the Circuit de Barcelona-Catalunya in the Spanish Grand Prix, Verstappen claimed victory against Ferrari driver’s, Räikkönen and Vettel.
-This win named Max Verstappen the youngest ever Grand Prix winner at the age of 18.
+2016 Max Verstappen debuted on the Oracle Red Bull Racing team.
+Racing his first-ever race for Oracle Red Bull at the Circuit de Barcelona-Catalunya in the Spanish Grand Prix, Verstappen claimed victory against Ferrari drivers Räikkönen and Vettel.
+This win named Max Verstappen the youngest-ever Grand Prix winner at 18.
 He also became the first Dutch driver to win a Grand Prix.
-Max Verstappen also holds the title for the youngest ever F1 driver as he started racing with Toro Rosso when he was only 17 years old.
-This is a title he will hold forever as drivers must now be at least 18 years to obtain a Super licence.
+Max Verstappen also holds the title of the youngest F1 driver, as he started racing with Toro Rosso when he was only 17.
+He will have this title forever as drivers must now be 18 years old to obtain a Super Licence.

 2021

-Max Verstappen got Red Bull Racing’s long awaited fifth Driver’s Championship Title at the Abu Dhabi Grand Prix.
-The pressure was on going into the final race of the 2021 season as both Max Verstappen and Mercedes driver, Lewis Hamilton were on equal points at 369.5, this meant the winner of race would be crowned the Drivers Champion.
-Hamilton led most of the race, however the fate of the race was determined by a controversial safety car restart which left Hamiltona and Verstappen race against each other in the final lap of the race.
-Verstappen over took Hamilton in dramatic fashion and crossed the finishing line in first place.
+Max Verstappen got Red Bull Racing’s long-awaited fifth Driver’s Championship Title at the Abu Dhabi Grand Prix.
+The pressure was on going into the final race of the 2021 season as both Max Verstappen and Mercedes driver Lewis Hamilton were on equal points at 369.5; this meant the winner of the race would be crowned the Drivers Champion.
+Hamilton led most of the race.
+However, a controversial safety car restart determined the race’s fate, which left Hamilton and Verstappen racing against each other in the race’s final lap.
+Verstappen dramatically overtook Hamilton and crossed the finishing line in first place.

-Although there was a lot of controversy over how the race was handled, Verstappen’s title was not taken away from him.
-In the Constructors Championship, Red Bull failed to beat Mercedes, who won their record breaking eight Constructors title.
-The emotion and nail-biting tension in the garage and the sheer delight in the video below just shows how much a winning the world drivers championship title means to teams.
+Although there was much controversy over how the race was handled, Verstappen’s title was not taken away from him.
+In the Constructors Championship, Red Bull failed to beat Mercedes, who won their record-breaking eighth title.
+The emotion and nail-biting tension in the garage and the sheer delight in the video below just show how much winning the World Drivers Championship title means to teams.

 2022

-Max Verstappen became two time world champion in 2022 when he won the Japanese Grand Prix with four more races to go in the F1 season.
-Not only did Red Bull Racing get Drivers Championship but the impressive driving from Verstappen and Perez all season long secured Red Bulls fifth Constructors Championship.
+Max Verstappen became a two-time world champion in 2022 when he won the Japanese Grand Prix with four more races in the F1 season.
+Not only did Red Bull Racing get the Drivers Championship, but the impressive driving from Verstappen and Perez all season long secured Red Bull’s fifth Constructors Championship.
 They beat Ferraris by over 200 points to become Constructor Champions of 2023, nearly 10 years since they last won the prestigious title.

 Max dominated the 2022 season with a total of 15 Grand Prix wins.
-Sergio Perez also has a very successful year with two Grand Prix wins under his belt.
-That means Red Bull Racing won 17 out of 22 races in 2022 with Charles Leclerc, Carlos Sainz and George Russell winning 3, 1 and 1 respectively.
-What a F1 season it was for Red Bull Racing in 2022, what will 2023 bring!
+Sergio Perez also had a very successful year with two Grand Prix wins.
+That means Red Bull Racing won 17 out of 22 races in 2022, with Charles Leclerc, Carlos Sainz and George Russell winning 3, 1 and 1, respectively.
+What an F1 season was for Red Bull Racing in 2022; what will 2023 bring?